isabella232/cultureamp-style-guide/guide/src/pages/language/index.md

 ##### Headings and titles

-Page titles in the product take title case.

-Titles in the Academy take sentence case, without finishing punctuation.
+Page titles in both the product and the Academy take sentence case, without finishing punctuation.

 ##### i.e.